|C*A P S||

 a.f=150 a.Q=.9 a.gain=4 b.Q=.5 b.gain=-24 c.f=1.2k c.Q=1 c.gain=-12 d.gain=24

 Four adjustable biquad filters in series, in a vector arithmetic implementation.
 The default setup is an identity filter with a mode configuration of lowshelve, band, band, hishelve, all at zero gain.

 The Q control value maps non-linearly to actual filter Q: a zero control value results in filter Q of ½, a value of 0.3 corresponds to a Butterworth-equivalent Q of ½√2, and the maximum control setting of 1 results in a filter Q of 50.

 Parallelisation of the serial filter organisation causes the output to lag by three samples.

 Control response is smoothened by crossfading between two filter banks.

 Left and right output channels at maximum width

-In addition to provoding a basic panorama control, a perception of stereo width is created using complementary filters on the two output channels.
+In addition to providing a basic panorama control, a perception of stereo width is created using complementary filters on the two output channels.

-The output channels always sum to a flat frequency response.
+The output always sums to a flat frequency response.